Did Scammers Use Your Credit Card? Take These 10 Steps Now

 Over 441,000 Americans were victims — with many not even realizing that their card numbers had been stolen and were being illegally used.

-Scammers don’t need your physical cards to ruin your credit and rack up debt in your name.
-In this guide, we’ll explain how scammers use your card number (without having your card) and what to do if you discover fraudulent charges.
+The truth is that scammers don’t need your physical cards to ruin your credit and rack up debt in your name.

 How Do Scammers Use Your Credit Card Without Your Card?

-With the rise of online shopping, fraudsters quickly realized that they don’t need to steal your physical credit cards in order to steal your credit.
+With how popular online shopping has become, fraudsters now know that they don’t need to steal your physical credit cards in order to steal your credit.

 To pull off these schemes, scammers purchase leaked or stolen credit card numbers and then use the information online.